rokroskar/datablog/content/spark_prometheus_monitoring.md

 Spark's monitoring sinks include Graphite, but not Prometheus.
 Luckily it's really easy to get Graphite data into Prometheus using the [Graphite Exporter](https://github.com/prometheus/graphite_exporter), which you can easily get running either by building from source or using the Docker image.
 Once it's up, all you need to do is change the port to which your Graphite clients (i.e. Spark in this case) are sending their metrics and you're set -- the default port is 9109 so make sure you set that in your `metrics.properties` file.

 You can go to [http://localhost:9108/metrics](http://localhost:9108/metrics) once the exporter is running to see which metrics it has collected - initially it will only have some internal metrics.
-To get spark metrics in there, make sure you set up the `metrics.properties` file and try running just the simply pi script:
+To get spark metrics in there, make sure you set up the `metrics.properties` file and try running the spark pi example:

 ```bash
 $ $SPARK_HOME/bin/spark-submit  --master local[*] $SPARK_HOME/examples/src/main/python/pi.py 500